SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 Mr.H.: Then I'm already saved!
 God be merciful to you forever!
 If ever I ... <font color="grey">*(interrupted)*</font>

 H.A.: <font color=grey>*(In a commercial manner)*</font> Let me finish, Lloyd.
-I will save you, but not in that way; for that would not be fair to you, after your hard work, and the risks you've run.
-I don't need to buy mines; I can keep my capital moving, in a commercial center like London.
-Here’s what I'll do.
-I know all about that mine, of course; I know its immense value, and can swear to it if anybody wishes it.
-You shall sell it within two weeks, for three millions cash.
+I will save you, but not in that way.
+I don't need to buy mines; now that I know its immense value, I can swear to it if anybody wishes it.
+You shall sell it within two weeks, for three millions cash, under my endorsement.
 Use my name freely, and we'll divide the profits.

 Mr.H.: <font color=grey>*(Excitedly)*</font> I may use your name!
 Your name - think of it!
 Man, they'll flock in droves, these rich Londoners; they'll fight for that stock!
 I'm a made man, I'm a made man forever, and I'll never forget you as long as I live!